Current Projects 2019

 “Care As You Are” the film – Development as a training tool for professionals working with Family Carers of people with dementia

 Reve(a)l productions working with Dr Jane Dalrymple, have received a grant from Somerset CC Adult Social Care to develop the film as a training tool for people working with and supporting family carers.
 We will be screening the film in Langport and Taunton as part of Dementia Action Week May 21 and 22nd followed by a training development workshop on 25th June 2019 to develop the training package with a number of professionals.
+Work is continuing with Jane Dalrymple to develop the development packages around the film.
+We are working with a number of organisations to do this, who represent different parts of the sector.

 “Care As You Are” the film